vkp-app/docs/docs/index.md

 # Overview

+!!! warning
+    This documentation is still being written.

 This is the documentation for the Virtual Kubernetes Platform (VKP).

 It is built around the VCluster resource, using Custom Resource Definitions to store platform configuration.